Jiawen-Yan/jiawen-yan.github.io/_datasets/circuitousness.md

 To compute textual *CIRCUITOUS* of each document, we employ the following four step procedure: 1) pre-process document, 2) split document into chunks, 3) represent chunks in high-dimensional space, and 4) calculate progression complexity of circuitousness.

-This dataset is in Stata format and has two variables: 1) FILENAME, and 2) CIRCUIOUS.
-FILENAME records the file name in EDGAR system, and the CIRCUIOUS records the computed circuitousness.
+This dataset is in Stata format and has two variables: 1) *FILENAME*, and 2) *CIRCUIOUS*. *FILENAME* records the file name in EDGAR system, and the *CIRCUIOUS* records the computed circuitousness.
 See Guest and Yan (2023) Appendix for more technical details on computing progression complexity.

 **Download Links**: [[10-K]](https://charlesyan1.github.io/files/datasets/circuitousness.zip)